LINKS TO BOB LOWRY'S UPI-RELATED IMAGES:

 Bob Lowry with Alabama Gov. James E. "Little Jim" Folsom in 1992.
 Folsom later served as lieutenant governor.

-Bob Lowry, who was a reporter for UPI in Montgomery from 1977-82 and bureau manager in Austin, Texas, from 1982-1991, was Montgomery correspondent for The Huntsville Times from 2006-2011, interviews inmate at Kilby prison in 2007.
-The Times closed its state Capitol bureau in September 2011.
+Bob Lowry, who was a reporter for UPI in Montgomery from 1977-82 and bureau manager in Austin, Texas, from 1982-1991, was Montgomery correspondent for The Huntsville Times from 2006-2011.
+In this shot he interviewed an inmate at Kilby prison in 2007 for a story for The Times.
+The newspaper closed its state Capitol bureau in September 2011.